Tanya Melich: Early life

+Political career

-Melich is considered one of the founders of the modern women's movement.
-In 1971 she helped organize the Manhattan Women's Political Caucus.
-She went on to co-found the New York State National Women's Political Caucus (NYS NWPC) in 1972.
-In 1973, she became affiliated with the National Women's Education Fund, the first organization designed to educate women on ways to gain political power.
-Melich served as the Fund's president from 1980 through 1983.
-Concerned with the treatment of women in American society, she wanted women's issues to have more of an impact on the Republican Party's agenda.
-In 1976 Melich co-founded the National Women's Republican Task Force and was instrumental in organizing the group New York State Republicans for Women's Issues.
-In 1984 she co-founded the New York State Republican Family Committee.
+In 1971, Melich helped organize the Manhattan Women's Political Caucus.
+She went on to co-found the New York State National Women's Political Caucus in 1972.
+In 1973, Melich became affiliated with the National Women's Education Fund, the first organization designed to educate women on ways to gain political power.
+She would later serve as the Fund's president from 1980 through 1983.
+Melich at various times also served as a political staffer for Nelson Rockefeller, Jacob Javits, Charles Goodell, and John Lindsay.

+Concerned with the treatment of women in American society, Melich wanted women's issues to have more of an impact on the Republican Party's agenda.
+In 1976, Melich co-founded the National Women's Republican Task Force and was instrumental in organizing the group New York State Republicans for Women's Issues.
+In 1984, she co-founded the New York State Republican Family Committee.
 Both of the organizations advocated the Republican Party to take a pro-choice stance and recognize the needs and concerns of women to a greater extent.

-Her father, Mitchell Melich, served in the Utah State Senate, was president of the Utah Mining Association, on the Republican National Committee from Utah, the University of Utah Board of Regents and ran unsuccessfully for governor of Utah in 1964 against the Democrat Cal Rampton.
-He was appointed by President Richard M. Nixon to serve as Solicitor of the U.S. Interior Department, 1969-73.
+Melich attended every Republican National Convention from 1952 through 1996, except 1984.